Phantas0s/alexandria-library/README.md

 As far as I remember, I always liked reading books.
 However, very quickly, I found that it was difficult for me to recall what I learned, in my attempts to explain and share my discoveries.
 What was the point to read, then?

 It could have easily discouraged me to open books again; instead, I tried to find a solution to retain the knowledge of my favorite authors.
-Some years ago, after trying many techniques, I discovered mindmaps and the fantastic freeware [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).
+Some years ago, after trying many techniques, I discovered mindmaps and the fantastic open-source [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

 Quickly, I began to write mindmaps of everything interesting I was reading or watching.
 These mindmaps (and other resources) constitute now my [Alexandria Library](https://en.wikipedia.org/wiki/Library_of_Alexandria).